MohamedTharwat21/MemexQA/README.md

 ## Baselines

 ### BERT-SL + Self-Attention + K/V Attention
-To reduce the required training time and the too limited storage and GPU RAM size,
-I directly utilize the sentence embeddings of text sequences from the pretrained BERT model as inputs.
+To reduce the required training time and the too limited storage and GPU RAM size, I directly utilize the sentence embeddings of text sequences from the pretrained BERT model as inputs.
 So, here, I don’t need to train the sequence encoder.
-Also, questions are encoded using the pooled
-outputs from the pretrained BERT model.
-To further reduce the required training time, I use
-self-attention to encode the information from different modalities, which are texts and images.
-Afterward, I perform **key/value attention** between the questions, contexts, and answers to obtain
-the final attention map.
+Also, questions are encoded using the pooled outputs from the pretrained BERT model.
+To further reduce the required training time, I use self-attention to encode the information from different modalities, which are texts and images.Afterward, I perform **key/value attention** between the questions, contexts, and answers to obtain the final attention map.

 ### BERT-WL + Self-Attention + K/V Attention
-Since sentence-level embeddings don’t seem to
-have promising results, I switch to using word-level embeddings from the pretrained BERT model
-by sacrificing the required training time.
+Since sentence-level embeddings don’t seem to have promising results, I switch to using word-level embeddings from the pretrained BERT model by sacrificing the required training time.
 In this setting, the sentence encoder is a simple **LSTM**.

 ### BERT-WL + FVTA **MemexQA_FVTA**
-The original model **MemexQA** only uses the last hidden state of the encoder context,
-which wastes a lot of information stored in the whole time hidden state.
-To fully utilize the sequence
-information, I implemented **FVTA**, which calculates the intra-sequence temporal
-dependency between the time step of each kind of data sequence and the cross-sequence interaction between
-different kinds of data sequences and the question sequence.
+The original model **MemexQA** only uses the last hidden state of the encoder context, which wastes a lot of information stored in the whole time hidden state.
+To fully utilize the sequence information, I implemented **FVTA**, which calculates the intra-sequence temporal dependency between the time step of each kind of data sequence and the cross-sequence interaction between different kinds of data sequences and the question sequence.

 - With **intra-sequence attention**, the most relevant time region of one data sequence to the question is found.
 - With **cross-sequence attention**, the most relevant data sequence to the question is found.

 Since I had some success with **BERT-WL**, I thought of doing the same with the **GloVe-WL + FVTA** model.
 As I did before, I replaced GloVe with the pretrained BERT word embeddings of 768 dimensions.
 Compared to **GloVe + FVTA**, there was an accuracy improvement with **BERT**.